 - Worsening post-concussion signs or symptoms, or persistent symptom (longer than 7 to 10 days)(e.g. post-concussion syndrome)

 CT or MRI?

-An MRI may be more appropriate if imaging is needed 48 hours or longer after an injury and is best coordinated through your child's primary care physician or the specialist evaluating your child.
-Because MRI is viewed as superior in detecting traumatic lesions of the brain, and does not expose patients to radiation, a 2011 study3recommends its use for assessing traumatic sport-related brain injuries, especially after the acute period.
+An MRI may be more appropriate if imaging is needed 48 hours or longer after an injury to evaluate persistent or worsening symptoms or where there is a concern for underlying pre-existing conditions (eg. headache or seizure disorder, arteriovenous malformation, Chiari malformation, etc.) and is best coordinated through your child's primary care physician or the specialist evaluating your child.
+Because MRI is viewed as superior in detecting traumatic lesions of the brain, and does not expose patients to radiation, a 2011 study recommends its use for assessing traumatic sport-related brain injuries, especially after the acute period.

 Note of caution

 The use of CT scans in diagnosing concussion is surprisingly common among neurologists.
 A 2011 study found the CT rate among neurologists at 72.2%, a rate the study's author and MomsTEAM concussion expert, William P. Meehan, III, MD, said was "probably higher than it needs to be."
 No wonder, then, that the new American Academy of Neurology guidelines state in no uncertain terms that "CT imaging should not be used to diagnose [sport-related concussion]."